Behavioral Communities and the Atomic Structure of Networks: Estimating Behavioral Thresholds and Other Extensions

-There will be perfect separation of the distributions, with $q$ satisfying:
+For an equilibrium convention, there will be perfect separation of the observed $s_i$'s between adopters and non-adopters, with $q$ satisfying:

-To illustrate, the network depicted below is an Erdos-Renyi network with $200$ nodes and the nodes are labeled as pink if they have adopted with a threshold of $q=2/5$:
+To illustrate, Figure \ref{Example_Random_Conventions} depicts an Erdos-Renyi network with $200$ nodes and an associated equilibrium for a threshold of $q=.4$, where nodes are labeled as pink if they have adopted and light blue if they have not.

-This equilibrium generates the distributions $S_{on}$ and $S_{off}$ shown below.
-Observe that $q=2/5$ perfectly separates the distributions.
+The equilibrium in Figure \ref{Example_Random_Conventions} has the corresponding frequency distributions $S_{on}$ and $S_{off}$ pictured in Figure \ref{Example_Random_Conventions2}.
+Observe that $q=.4$ perfectly separates the distributions.

-Of course, in most empirical applications, there is likely to be some heterogeneity in preferences and noisy behavior, so that the observed set of adopters may not form a convention for any precise $q$.
+Of course, in most empirical applications there is likely to be heterogeneity in preferences as well as noisy behavior, so that the observed set of adopters may not form a convention for any single $q$, and the frequency distributions of the $s_i$'s for the adopters and non-adopters can overlap.
+We adapt the model to account this in three different ways---one in this section and two others in Supplementary Appendix \ref{testqs}.